networkx/nx-parallel/Config.md

 ### 3.3 When Should You Use Which System?

+When the only networkx backend you're using is `nx-parallel`, then either of the NetworkX or `joblib` configuration systems can be used, depending on your preference.

-When working with multiple NetworkX backends, it's crucial to ensure compatibility among the backends to avoid conflicts between different configurations.
+But, when working with multiple NetworkX backends, it's crucial to ensure compatibility among the backends to avoid conflicts between different configurations.
 In such cases, using NetworkX's configuration system to configure `nx-parallel` is recommended.
 This approach helps maintain consistency across backends.
 For example:

 ```python
 nx.config.backend_priority = ["another_nx_backend", "parallel"]